oracle-livelabs/adb/shared/develop-rag-apps/integrate-genai/integrate-genai.md

     ![Describe the vector table.](./images/describe-vector-table.png " ")

-8. Query the Vector table.
+8. Query the vector table.
 Copy the following code and then paste it into your SQL Worksheet.
 Next, click the **Run Script** in the toolbar.

     ```
     <copy>